-Seabirds’ distribution could change between seasons and some species are only present in the study area during a part of the year [30, 55].
-For these reasons, our analysis was split into two periods: breeding season (from April to August) and non-breeding season (from September to March).
+Seabirds’ distribution can change between seasons and some species are only present in the study area during certain periods of the year [30, 55].
+For this reason, our analysis was split into two periods: breeding season (from April to August) and non-breeding season (from September to March).

 2.1.3 Telemetry data